Dear Sutton Borough Council,

 release the information to you.
 You will be informed if this is the case.

-will be informed if a fee is payable.
-In this event the fee must be paid
+you will be informed if a fee is payable.
+In this event the fee must be

-before the information is processed and released.
-The 20 working day time
+paid before the information is processed and released.
+The 20 working day

-limit for responses is suspended until receipt of the payment.
+time limit is suspended until receipt of the payment.

 Please be advised that in line with London Borough of Sutton's commitment